 As of 3/31/19.
 Security weightings are subject to change and are not recommendations to buy or sell any securities.
 Sector Allocation may not equal 100% due to rounding.

 Top 10 Countries

 CAPITAL MARKET OVERVIEW

-While not immune to a global economic slowdown, we believe our approach to investing positions us to identify companies than can grow throughout the economic cycle.
-Our view is that stocks outside the U.S. have become even less expensive relative to their domestic counterparts, and the heightened level of U.S. trade tension that continues may actually increase the potential for internationally-based companies to increase market share.
+While not immune to a global economic slowdown, we believe our investment approach positions us to identify companies with the potential to grow throughout the economic cycle.
+Our view is that stocks outside the U.S. have become even less expensive relative to their domestic counterparts, and the heightened level of trade tension with the U.S. may actually increase the potential for internationally-based companies to increase market share.
 We hope to use any significant market dislocation caused by slowing economic growth or trade concerns to add to positions in companies whose long-term prospects remain unchanged, in our view.

 Economic conditions may ebb and flow, but our focus remains steadfast on investing in attractively-priced, financially-strong, well-managed companies with innovative strategies fueled by secular growth trends.
 We believe this discipline should lead to superior risk-adjusted returns over the long term.